ugonnaagwu/practicechangeremote/Week 1/[ENG1.0] Intro to Git and local workflow.md

 ## Explore: Git Demo Using VS Code integrated Terminal

-# PLEASE FOLLOW ALONG AS YOUR INSTRUCTOR DEMONSTRATES THE FOLLOWING:

-1. Configure your git
-      * `git config --global user.email "youremail"`
-      * `git config --global user.name "yourname"`
-      * `git config --global core.editor "code --wait"`
-        * This last one will tell git to use VSCode as your default editor.
-          This is important ensure that you don't [accidentally get yourself stuck in vim](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/). vim is an old-school editor which a lot of people swear by because of it's power and flexibility, and lot of people swear at because of it's obscure and difficult interface.
+_Please follow along as your instructor demonstrates (and walks you through) the following:_

-2. Create a new directory (folder) for your repo, then create the repo inside thate folder, and then do your initial commit:
+1. Create a new directory (folder) for your repo, then create the repo inside thate folder, and then do your initial commit:
     * Start by creating a new folder using the MacOS Finder (i.e, using the normal Mac windows and such).
 It doesn’t matter what you name it as long as you remember the name.
 The name “GitTest” is fine.
     * Next, start VSCode
               You can hold down the Command button and pressing the spacebar - this is usually written as Cmd+Space - and then typing “code” into the MacOS Spotlight search bar thingee)